 How to Participate

 Traditionally corporations satisfied their renewable energy goals through the purchase of Renewable Energy Credits (RECs).
-As corporate sustainability targets have broadened, however, and as clean energy prices have fallen to levels that are now competitive with carbon-based generation, companies have begun to execute Power Purchase Agreements (PPAs) directly with wind and solar energy generators.
+As corporate sustainability targets have broadened, however, and as clean energy prices have fallen to levels that are now competitive with carbon-based generation, companies execute Power Purchase Agreements (PPAs) directly with wind and solar energy developers.

 These PPAs may be structured as either a direct physical contract for the energy produced by the generator or, more often, as a financial contract that provides a long-term price hedge to the company.

 Under such structured PPAs the corporate buyer continues to receive its physical energy supply from its existing energy supplier.
 In addition, Tri Global Energy provides a low-cost, fixed energy price contract to the corporate buyer for the energy its project produces.
 This is offset when the physical power that the project produces is sold into its local wholesale market.
 The contracting company receives the corresponding revenue as well as the RECs associated with this energy.
 The difference in the energy cost associated with the fixed-price PPA and the energy revenue generated by the sale into the wholesale market is tracked and settled on a monthly basis.
 As energy prices increase over time the net difference accrues to the benefit of the corporate buyer.

 Corporate participation in a renewable energy project is not limited to PPAs or RECs, however.
 For some larger companies there may be a strong strategic interest in directly participating in the financing as either an equity owner or a beneficiary of the federal tax credits that the project produces.